Angelina Jolie Reportedly In The Middle Of A Breakdown Over Her Split, While Brad Pitt Has Got His Mojo Back Without Her

 “When he was living with Angie and the kids there was always loads of snack type foods lying around, and Brad is a sucker for junk food and late night munching,” a source revealed.
 “But now he’s living on his own, he has full control over what food is in the house, and all he has is organic, healthy, low calorie stuff.”

 The inside source also revealed that Pitt’s brother, Doug, has been helping him live a healthier life.

 “Doug has been a total rock, and he managed to really rally Brad’s spirits following his split from Angie and get him back on track,” the source shared.
 “It’s the best thing to beat the blues, and he’s really taken the advice on board.”

 While Pitt looks like he’s getting his life in order, it sounds like Jolie is on the verge of losing control.
 At least they both can rest easier now that their custody battle won’t be aired out in public.
 The former power couple released a joint statement this week confirming that their divorce will be sealed from the public moving forward.

-“The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issues,” the statement explained.
+“The parties and their counsel have signed agreements to preserve the privacy rights of their children and family by keeping all court documents confidential and engaging a private judge to make any necessary legal decisions and to facilitate the expeditious resolution of any remaining issues,” a statement explained.
 “The parents are committed to act as a united front to effectuate recovery and reunification.”

 Pitt and Jolie were involved in a heated custody battle after she filed for divorce in September.
 This included allegations that Pitt had physically abused his oldest son, Maddox (15), on a private plane.
 Authorities investigated the matter and later cleared Pitt of the allegations, though AOL reports that he was forced to agree to a strict visitation schedule.
 Even still, Pitt was able to see his children over the holidays, which is a good sign that things are looking up.